Subscription includes

 Performance Features:

-The WooCommerce Customer Analytics extension adds customer-focused metrics to your store: customer lifetime value (CLV), repeat purchase rate, churn rate, cohort retention, RFM customer segments, and geographic sales.
-It extends WooCommerce's built-in Analytics with these as new WooCommerce reports under WooCommerce → Analytics, computed from your existing order data — without replacing or removing any native report.
+The WooCommerce Customer Analytics extension adds customer-focused metrics to your store: RFM customer segments, customer lifetime value (CLV), a top-customers leaderboard with predicted next-order dates, cohort retention, churn rate, repeat purchase rate, the order sequence customers follow and the time between their orders, acquisition sources, and customer value by country.
+It extends WooCommerce's built-in Analytics with these as new WooCommerce reports under WooCommerce → Analytics, computed from your existing order data.
+Nothing is replaced or removed from the native reports.

-Google Analytics focuses on traffic and acquisition sources; Customer Analytics focuses on customer behavior — lifetime value, customer retention, churn rate, and RFM segmentation — using the order data already in your WooCommerce database.
+Google Analytics focuses on traffic and sessions; Customer Analytics focuses on customer behavior (lifetime value, customer retention, churn rate, and RFM segmentation) using the order data already in your WooCommerce database.
 It runs entirely on your server for privacy-first customer insights, with no tracking script and no data sent to any third-party service.

 No. The plugin adds no front-end tracking script and runs its queries only when you open a report in the admin, reading from WooCommerce's High-Performance Order Storage.
 For very large stores you can set a lookback period to limit how much history each report processes.